t1mj4cks0n/DoorSecurity/docs/README.md

 	>cd DoorSecurity/

-	>sudo bash install.sh
+	>bash install.sh

 		setting up paramiko repo will take a while (paramiko credit to = paramiko, this is not owned byme)

-		the screen will pause displaying if the sensor is running after that it will reboot

-	should display doorsensor.service active!!!

-after reboot you will have to configure the program:

-	>nano /home/pi/DoorSecurity/doormodules/config.py
+		after it has finished intalling you will end up in the config file where you can edit it to your requirements

-	key feautures will run disabled otherwise and debugging will be switched on
+		key feautures are set to disabled and debugging will be switched on

 		if you have a google account you are sending files from do this:

 			>go to google accounts and sign in with your from email address

 			>turn on allow access to less secure apps

 			if that dont work do this:

 				>enable 2 step verification for that email you are sending from

 				>go to app passwords

 				>create a new password for that device

 				note down the 16 digit password and enter that into the password section in the config file

-	once the config file is filled out with how you want to use this program the script should run fine
+	once the config file is filled out with how you want to use this program the script should run fine.
+SHOULD!

 How I use this program